What are county and municipal levy limits?

 What is the process for exceeding the allowable levy limit for a county, city, village or town with a population over 3,000?

-If approved, the county, village, city or town must provide DOR with the following within 14 days:
+If approved, the county, city, village, or town must provide DOR with the following documents within 14 days:

 - Voting results